sam-maverick/badlogin_desktop/README.md

 ![](alert_example.jpg)

-Whenever you log into your computer via the graphical interface, you will receive a pop-up desktop alert in case there has previously been unsuccessful login attempts.
+Whenever you log into your computer via the graphical interface, you will receive a pop-up desktop notification/alert in case there has previously been unsuccessful login attempts.
 This is useful, for instance, to check if an intruder has attempted to log into your computer while it was locked, trying different passwords.

 This software is entirely based on a shell script.
 The script is designed to run for a specific user, although it will also catch unsuccessful login attempts into other user accounts.
 The script runs as non-root.